Czechia

 Old New Synagogue

-The Old New Synagogue, built in 1270, is the oldest in Europe.
-Why such a peculiar name?
-Originally, it was called the New Synagogue, but as more synagogues were built, its name was changed to the Old New Synagogue.
+The Old New Synagogue dates back to 1270, making it the oldest in Europe.
+But why such a peculiar name?
+At first, people called it the New Synagogue.
+Later, as more synagogues appeared in Prague, the name shifted to the Old New Synagogue.

 Tip and Opening Hours: The synagogue is usually open from 9:00 a.m. to 5:00 or 6:00 p.m. (exact hours depend on the season).
 It is closed on Saturdays and Jewish holidays.
 By the way, the opening hours of all the synagogues in this quarter are very similar, but it’s worth noting that they change slightly during the off-season.